OSVAI/NORM/README.md

 ## Main Results

 Table 1:　Top-1 mean accuracy (%) comparison on CIFAR-100.
 The teacher and student have the same type network architectures.
+The results of the current mainstream KD methods are obtained from the papers of CRD, SemCKD, ReviewKD, SimKD and DistPro.
+The plain FT and the default FT denote our student feature transform module without and with a linear residual connection, respectively.
+NORM+KD and NORM+CRD denote combining NORM with the vanilla logits based KD and the contrastive KD, respectively.

 | Teacher                  |    WRN-40-2     | WRN-40-2 | ResNet56 | ResNet110 | ResNet110 | ResNet32x4 | VGG13 |
 |--------------------------|:---------------:|:--------:|:--------:|:---------:|:---------:|:----------:|:-----:|